Krolevets

+Names

+The city is also historically known by different names in other languages – Królewiec; Кролевец.

 History

-Named in honor of the Polish King Sigismund III, Krolevets was founded in 1601 and it was originally part of Poland.
+Named in honor of the Polish King Sigismund III, Krolevets was founded in 1601, and it was originally part of Poland.
 The original name was written as Krolewac (Krulevats).
-In 1644 it was granted Magdeburg city rights by Polish King Władysław IV Vasa.
+In 1644, it was granted Magdeburg city rights by Polish King Władysław IV Vasa.
 Krolevets was annexed by the Tsardom of Russia in 1667 (Truce of Andrusovo).

-In 1802 it was incorporated into the Chernigov Governorate.
+In 1802, it was incorporated into the Chernihiv Governorate.
+It hosted an annual fair in the late 19th century.

 A local newspaper is published in the city since 1919.

 During World War II, Krolevets was occupied by the German Army from 3 September 1941 to 1 September 1943.

+Population

+Ethnicity

+Ethnic composition according to the 2001 Ukrainian census:

+Language

+Distribution of the population by native language according to the 2001 census:

 Transportation

-Krolevets is situated on the Kyiv - Moscow railway and auto route.
-Distance from Kyiv - approx. 260 km.
-Distance to Russian border - approx. 80 km.
+Krolevets is situated on the Kyiv — Moscow railway and autoroute.
+Distance from Kyiv — approx. 260 km.
+Distance to Russian border — approx. 80 km.

 Nature

-Krolevets is the location of a unique apple tree, which has self-propagated into a colony of fifteen family trees that combined cover an area of 1,000 sq. meters (10,763 sq.feet).
+Krolevets is the location of a unique apple tree, which has self-propagated into a colony of fifteen family trees that combined cover an area of 1,000 sq. meters (10,763 sq. feet).
 This self-propagation, where drooping branches create new roots and trunks, has not been observed in other apple trees.